 Komen Chicago is the local source for funding breast cancer detection, support and educational awareness in the Chicagoland Area.
-Through its 2014-2015 community grants, Komen Chicago is investing nearly $1.3 million into navigation, screening/diagnosis, treatment and support programs here in the Chicagoland Area provided by seventeen local organizations that serve uninsured or underinsured Chicagoland Area Residents.
-Since it was founded in 1997, Komen Chicago has invested more than $15 million in local breast health agencies and organizations.
+Since it was founded in 1997, Komen Chicago has invested more than $18.2 million in local breast health agencies and organizations.

 The funds Komen Chicago grants to community programs in the Chicagoland area have made a positive difference in the lives of those living with this deadly disease.
-In 2013-2014, our local funding provided support to thousands of Dallas County residents.
-Here’s a look at some successes from last year.
+Here’s a look at some successes since 2007.

-The remaining 25 percent of net funds were invested in the Susan G. Komen Research Grants program managed at the national level.
+The remaining net funds were invested in the Susan G. Komen Research Grants program managed at the national level.
 To learn more about Susan G. Komen’s research investment, click here.
-In 2013-2014, Komen Chicago was fortunate to be able to invest more than $400,000 solely toward research.